Loyola Blakefield

-Loyola Blakefield is a private Catholic, college preparatory school run by the USA East Province of the Society of Jesus in Towson, Maryland and within the Archdiocese of Baltimore.
-It was established in 1852 by the Jesuits as an all-boys school for students from Baltimore, Baltimore County, Harford County, Carroll County, Howard County, Anne Arundel County, and Southern Pennsylvania.
+Loyola Blakefield is a private Catholic college preparatory boys' school run by the USA East Province of the Society of Jesus in Towson, Maryland and within the Archdiocese of Baltimore.
+It was established in 1852 by the Jesuits as a school for boys from Baltimore, Baltimore County, Harford County, Carroll County, Howard County, Anne Arundel County, and Southern Pennsylvania.
 It enrolls over 900 students in grades six through twelve.
-The school was originally called Loyola High School when it was established in 1852.
-The name change occurred when it added a middle school.
+Originally called Loyola High School, it extended its name when a middle school was added.

 History

 Irish-American Archbishop Francis Kenrick asked the Jesuits to oversee the formation of a school for laymen that would incorporate the Jesuit standards of excellence and build new men conscious of a religious purpose.
 His request was prompted by the 1852 closure of nearby St. Mary's College.
 Construction of Loyola High School began on Holliday Street in Baltimore, Maryland, in early 1852, and on September 15, 1852, the school enrolled its first students.
 Irish-American Rev. John Early, S.J. and eight other Jesuits are credited with the founding of the Loyola.
 Loyola operated as a component of Loyola University Maryland until its separation in 1921.

 In the early 1930s the growing and cramped high school began to look toward moving north of the city.
 In 1933, with the support of the Blake family, Loyola purchased the land known today as Blakefield in Towson, Maryland.
 In 1941, the downtown campus officially closed.
 Between 1981 and 1988, a Middle School was gradually introduced, and in recognition of the two levels of education, Loyola High School officially became known as Loyola Blakefield.
 Kenneth Montague became the first African-American student at Loyola in 1956.

 Physical improvements in recent years have included the construction of Knott Hall which houses the student commons and dining hall, athletic center, and alumni areas, Burk Hall academic wing, renovations to the 60-year-old science laboratories, construction of St. Ignatius Hall, and construction of an additional section to Wheeler Hall.

 Loyola Blakefield has a tradition of honoring alumni from 50 years earlier at its graduation ceremony.
 "Bring back the men from 50 years before to see a new generation graduate," writes James Maliszewski, whose grandfather died a year before they could have attended together as 1937 and 1987 graduates.